symonlopes/rent-api/README.md

 # About project

+A reference project that presents key concepts that you will find in almost all projects that you implement.

+# Concepts to learn

+## CRUD operations
+## File send/recover

+Send files as stream, not using entire file size on memory.
+Using temp folders to process file.

+## Relational crud operations
+ * Save/delete/update entities with relationship

+Transaction

+## Tests
+* Endpoint tests (integration test),
+* Unitary tests (if applicable)
+* Load test:
+  * How to do load test Junit like?

+Security
+* Different roles
+* Production ready configuration

+This project have to be more like in production project instead a tutorial like.

 This is a rent items project.
 Made for brazilian market.
 As a business, you can rent things to customers.